skrut/test-task/readme.md

 deletion of members within a list.

 ## Scope
-The implementation for lists have been made already.
+The implementation for [LISTS][4] have been made already.
 The scope of this task is to update the current code base to implement CRUD operations for members:

 - Add members to a list